Sriramrepaka/MCD_VS/README.md

-# MCD group for Vishnu Mula and Sriram Repaka
+# MCD group for Mula Sunkari and Sriram Repaka